Kelly's Roast Beef: Menu and recognition

 Despite its name, Kelly's Roast Beef is also noted for its lobster roll, with frequent mentions on reader contributor websites like Yelp and Chowhound, and placings on top ten lists of the area's best.

 Kelly's has become nationally known and has been featured in the PBS documentary Sandwiches That You Will Like and on the Food Network show $40 a Day.

 Locations

-Massachusetts locations include the flagship restaurant in Revere, Danvers, Medford, and Saugus.
+Massachusetts locations include the flagship restaurant in Worcester, Dedham, Revere, Danvers, Medford, and Saugus.
 In 2022, Kelly's opened in New Hampshire and Florida, with further expansion in the works.